JhonAngulo/node_backend_template/README.md

 # proyect_name

-here put the description of the project
+here put the description of the project, this template use ECMAScript Modules (ESM)

 ## How to use

 - install dependencies

 ```bash
 npm i
 ```

 - start production

 ```bash
 npm start
 ```

 - start development

 ```bash
 npm run dev
 ```